Bartholomew Dandridge: Marriage and personal life

 Dandridge married twice.
 Although the name of his first wife is lost, their daughter Anne married William Dandridge Claiborne, and their daughter Elizabeth married William Langhorne.
-Bartholomew Dandridge's second wife was Mary Burbridge, the daughter of Julius King Burbridge, who had in 1744 purchased from Mann Page's estate the 3,407-acre Pamocra estate which by 1768 was within the redrawn New Kent County.
-In 1782, Bartholomew Dandridge paid taxes on the land, where his lived with his wife and family, which included Burbridge's widow, who may have held a life estate.
+Bartholomew Dandridge's second wife was Mary Burbidge, the daughter of Julius King Burbidge, who had in 1744 purchased from Mann Page's estate the 3,407-acre Pamocra estate which by 1768 was within the redrawn New Kent County.
+In 1782, Bartholomew Dandridge paid taxes on the land, where his lived with his wife and family, which included Burbidge widow, who may have held a life estate.

 Mary and Bartholomew Dandridges had seven children, of whom four were sons (John, Bartholomew, William and Julius) and three daughters (Martha, Mary and Frances).
 Their eldest daughter Martha married Dr. William Halyburton of Scotland, and their son was Judge James Dandridge Halyburton.
 Their daughter Mary married John Willison, and Frances married George W.H.
 Minge.
 John (1758-1799) became a lawyer and would also serve as in the Virginia House of Delegates; he might have died at Pamocra, but also practiced law in Charles City County, where his wife Rebecca Jones Minge, came from, and their daughter Lucy married J.W.
 Murdaugh of Williamsburg.
 Their son, also named John, was living at Pamocra in 1813, but planned to travel elsewhere.
 Complicating matters, this generation of Dandridges also included two men named Bartholomew.
 Judge Bartholomew Dandridge's son, Bartholomew Dandridge Jr. never married, but became the private secretary of his uncle President George Washington, then a diplomat, dying as consul in war-torn Haiti in 1802.
 Complicating matters, his cousin Bartholomew Dandridge (1760-1803), son of his uncle William Dandridge, married Elizabeth Clayton (daughter of Col. William Clayton who served as a legislator with his father), and after her death married the only daughter of Major William Armistead of New Kent County, Susan Baker Armistead, who bore a son Bartholomew Dandridge (d.
 1829) who eventually became the Clerk of New Kent County, after being partly raised by his stepfather David Dorrington.
-That Bartolomeo Dandridge may have lived with 9 Blacks in 1810, and lived with four free Colored people in 1820.
+That Bartholomew Dandridge may have lived with 9 Blacks in 1810, and lived with four free Colored people in 1820.